Pylons/pyramid/docs/tutorials/zeo/index.rst

 ===================

-:term:`ZODB` is a Python object persistence mechanism.  :term:`ZODB` works well as a storage mechanism for :mod:`repoze.bfg` applications, especially in applications that use :term:`traversal`.
+:term:`ZODB` is a Python object persistence mechanism.  :term:`ZODB` works well as a storage mechanism for :mod:`pyramid` applications, especially in applications that use :term:`traversal`.

 :term:`ZEO` is an extension to ZODB which allows more than one process to simultaneously communicate with a ZODB storage.
-Making a ZODB database accessible to more than one process means that you can debug your application objects at the same time that a :mod:`repoze.bfg` server that accesses the database is running, and will also allow your application to run under multiprocess configurations, such as those exposed by :term:`mod_wsgi`.
+Making a ZODB database accessible to more than one process means that you can debug your application objects at the same time that a :mod:`pyramid` server that accesses the database is running, and will also allow your application to run under multiprocess configurations, such as those exposed by :term:`mod_wsgi`.

-The easiest way to get started with ZODB in a :mod:`repoze.bfg` application is to use the ZODB ``bfg_zodb`` paster template.
+The easiest way to get started with ZODB in a :mod:`pyramid` application is to use the ZODB ``bfg_zodb`` paster template.
 See :ref:`additional_paster_templates` for more information about using this template.
 However, the Paster template does not set up a